 The Hallow—filmed in Ireland with support from the Irish Film Board—was directed and co-written by English director Corin Hardy.
 It’s a co-production of Ireland and the UK and we watched it on Amazon Prime.

 Fast-forward to the present, and I find myself watching The Hallow.
 A English tree specialist called Adam (Joseph Mawle) is in Ireland to survey a forest, which angers the villagers.
-You might think they’re tree-hugging hippies.
-They’re not.
-Quite the opposite: they live in undisguised fear of the “fairies, banshees and baby-stealers” who lurk in the woods.
+You might think they’re tree-hugging hippies, but they’re not.
+Quite the opposite: they live in fear of the “fairies, banshees and baby-stealers” who lurk in the woods and are collectively known as the Hallow.

-Most vocal of these is angry farmer Colm (played by Michael McElhatton) who lost his own daughter to the trees.
-He rarely finds Adam at home, so most of his interactions are with Adam’s wife, Clare.
-She’s played superbly by Bojana Novakovic.
+The most hostile villager is angry farmer Colm (played by Michael McElhatton) who lost his own daughter to the forest.
+He rarely finds Adam at home, so most of his interactions are with Adam’s wife Clare, played superbly by Bojana Novakovic.
 Also present is their baby, Finn, around whom the drama solidifies.

-But the threat isn’t just physical, and the use of European folklore really elevates the film.
-Rather than wanting to kill or eat the family, the Hallow are trying to steal the baby.
-Finn is only a few months old and feels incredibly vulnerable.
-The early car scene makes for superb horror: as the Hallow close in, Adam gets locked in the boot, with Finn exposed in his booster seat.
-Adam’s reaction as a father is visceral and believable, and the resulting scenes are only outdone by the gripping climax.
-With horror movies, you have no expectation of a happy ending, and I can’t remember the last time I was so rapt and alarmed by the possibilities on offer.
+Predictably, Adam’s fieldwork rouses the Hallow, who turn out to be a bunch of scary monsters.
+They target him in his car and then in his home, which generates some first class scenes of spooky peril.
+The result could have been a straightforward creature feature, but the threat isn’t just physical, and the use of European folklore really elevates the film.
+Rather than trying to kill or eat the family, the Hallow want to steal their baby, just like the fairies of old.
+Finn is only a few months old and feels incredibly vulnerable, so an early car scene makes for superb horror.
+As the Hallow close in, Adam gets locked in the boot, with Finn exposed in his booster seat.
+The father’s reaction is visceral and believable, and the resulting scenes are only outdone by the gripping climax.
+With horror movies, you have no guarantee of a happy ending, and I can’t remember the last time I was so rapt and alarmed by the possibilities on offer.

 About the author